scarsellifi/soscikit/README.md

 # SoSciKit
 ## Social Science Kit - Open Source Software for Social Science

-SoSciKit is a web application for simplified data analysis based on scientific libraries Flask and Python.
+SoSciKit is a web application for simplified data analysis based on Python scientific libraries and Flask.
-The web application allows to use the python libraries through a graphical interface even to those who do not know the programming language python.
+The web application allows to use the python libraries through a graphical interface even to those who do not know programming language.
 At the moment the application allows to perform monovariate, bivariate, cross tabulation and k-mean classification operations.
 In addition, it allows to recode categorical variables and create typologies.

 [![Downloads](https://pepy.tech/badge/soscikit)](https://pepy.tech/project/soscikit)
 [![Downloads](https://pepy.tech/badge/soscikit/week)](https://pepy.tech/project/soscikit/week)